 - a.
 When the resolution specialist initiates a resolution process, a Resolution Meeting Notice will be sent to the responding student who is the subject of the report or complaint via the responding student's official CU Boulder email address.
-At the resolution specialist's discretion, the notice may also be hand delivered or sent via standard U.S. mail to the mailing or permanent address appearing in CU Boulder's student information system or police report.
+At the resolution specialist's discretion, the notice may also be hand delivered or sent via standard U.S. mail to the mailing or permanent address appearing in CU Boulder's student information system.
 Notice to the responding student will be considered furnished on the date of hand delivery, on the date emailed, or three business days after the date the notice is placed in the U.S. mail. - b.
 The Resolution Meeting Notice shall include: - i.
 A summary of the known factual information supporting the alleged prohibited conduct, including the date and location of any incident, to the extent known and available; - ii.
 Alleged violations of the Honor Code; and - iii.
 The requirement that the responding student schedule a resolution meeting with SCCR within the time frame designated in the letter; or - iv.
 At the resolution specialist's discretion, the letter may specify a specific date, time, and location for the resolution meeting and the resolution meeting will be scheduled based on the availability of the resolution specialist and the student's scheduled classes. - c.
 If a "no contact" directive is detailed in the Resolution Meeting Notice, it is the responsibility of the responding student not to have any contact with the individual(s) named, directly, through third parties, or via electronic means.
 If an "exclusion" directive is detailed in the Resolution Meeting Notice, it is the responsibility of the responding student to abide by the directives as outlined in the notice.
-If an "exclusion" directive is detailed in the Resolution Meeting Notice, it is the responsibility of the responding Notice, it is the responsibility of the responding Notice, it is the responsibility of the responding student to abide by the directives as outlined in the notice.
+If an "exclusion" directive is detailed in the Resolution Meeting Notice, it is the responsibility of the responding student to abide by the directives as outlined in this notice.